bparsons/react-native-audio-streaming/README.md

 ## Credits

+- Original Project by @tlenclos https://github.com/tlenclos/react-native-audio-streaming
 - Android version based on the work of @EstebanFuentealba https://github.com/EstebanFuentealba/react-native-android-audio-streaming-aac
 - iOS version based on the work of @jhabdas https://github.com/jhabdas/lumpen-radio

-See also the list of [contributors](https://github.com/tlenclos/react-native-audio-streaming/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/bparsons/react-native-audio-streaming/graphs/contributors) who participated in this project.

 ## Contribute